influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withGeneration(generation)
 ```

-A sequence number representing a specific generation of the desired state.
+"A sequence number representing a specific generation of the desired state.
 Populated by the system.
-Read-only.
+Read-only."

 ### fn metadata.withLabels